kyle-beard-wex/facebook-ios-sdk/README.md

 # Facebook SDK for iOS
 This repository has been forked from https://github.com/facebook/facebook-ios-sdk

-The latest release compatible is v16.1.2.
 Read below for updating this repo for future necessary releases.

 ## Instructions
-To update to a newer release, you'll need to copy over the checksums for each SDK binary for the remote `Prefixed` configuration in `Package.swift`, and then run `swift package compute-checksum <binary>.zip` on your local WEX machine to get the checksum differential that is changed when Netskope unzips and rezips the file during download for the local `Prefixed` configuration.
-Then, ensure the remote binary URL has the correct release version in the path.
-If you hit any issues, check to ensure the `IGNORE_WEX_CHECKSUM` env variable is set in the Fastfile and is being set in the pipeline, but not on your local machine.
+The `Package.swift` file in this repository differs from the upstream Facebook SDK file as we have tweaked it to allow for both local (WEX computers) and remote (non-WEX computers like ADO) to handle different checksums depending on environment, which is checked by the environment variable `IGNORE_WEX_CHECKSUM` existing.
+We only set this value in the pipeline Fastfile.
+When wanting to pull in the latest, run the following commands:

+1. If the upstream wasn't set locally yet, run `git remote add upstream https://github.com/facebook/facebook-ios-sdk` before continuing.
+2. Run `git fetch upstream && git merge upstream/main` which will pull in Facebook SDK's main branch into the local main branch of the fork.
+You'll have conflicts in the Package.swift file so be very cautious to cherrypick only necessary chages without disrupting this forked repo's architecture of that file.
+Refer to Kyle Beard on how to merge appropriately.
+3. Run `bash checksum_generator.sh` to generate the prinouts for the local and remote checksums and update them appropriately in the Package file.
+4. Be sure to not merge back into main, but cut a release/x.x.x branch and push up.
+Then tag the release so it's accessible from Swift Package Manager.
+5. Once Xcode verified a successful build of the latest tagged version, you can merge that release branch into this forked repo's main branch.